vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 # Network-wide OAM Use Cases

 This document covers how to use OAM for network-wide use cases.
+These use cases rely primarily on active or hybrid OAM methods, depending on whether dedicated test packets or augmented data packets are used, following {{?I-D.ietf-opsawg-oam-characterization}}.

 Following, some illustrative examples are presented.

 ## Troubleshooting